Chart Color Schemes

 Population growth drivers in Blacktown - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Blacktown - West's population was approximately 17,993 as of August 2025.
-This figure reflects a growth of 852 people, representing a 5.0% increase since the 2021 Census, which reported a population of 17,141.
-The change is inferred from the estimated resident population of 17,786 in June 2024 and an additional 243 validated new addresses since the Census date.
-This results in a population density ratio of 3,844 persons per square kilometer, placing Blacktown - West among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The 5.0% growth rate since the 2021 Census exceeded the SA3 area's average growth of 3.9%, positioning Blacktown - West as a growth leader in the region.
-Overseas migration accounted for approximately 80.5% of overall population gains during recent periods, driving primary growth in the area.
+Blacktown - West's population is 18,032 as of November 2025.
+This represents an increase of 891 people since the 2021 Census, which recorded a population of 17,141.
+The growth is inferred from ABS estimates: 17,789 in June 2024 and an additional 255 validated new addresses post-Census.
+This results in a density ratio of 3,853 persons per square kilometer, placing Blacktown - West within the top 10% nationally.
+The area's 5.2% growth since 2021 exceeds its SA3 region's 4.1%, indicating it is a growth leader.
+Overseas migration contributed approximately 80.5% of recent population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an above median growth is projected for the area, with an expected increase of 2,694 persons by 2041 based on latest population numbers, reflecting a total increase of 13.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, with a base year of 2022 for covered areas, and NSW State Government's SA2 level projections released in 2022, with a base year of 2021 for uncovered areas.
+Future growth rates by age group are applied to all areas from 2032 to 2041.
+By 2041, Blacktown - West is projected to have an above median population growth, increasing by 2,694 persons, a total increase of 13.6%.

 Frequently Asked Questions - Population